cscart/docs/en/user_guide/users/vendors/vendor_statuses.rst

 Vendor Statuses
 ***************

-When a customer :doc:`applies for a vendor account <allow_customers_to_apply_for_vendor_account>`, then he or she, as a newly-created vendor, gets one of two statuses:
+When a customer :doc:`applies for a vendor account <allow_customers_to_apply_for_vendor_account>`, then he or she, as a newly-created vendor, gets one of the two statuses:

 * **Active**—vendor's administrators can work in the administration panel of the store.
 The products of an active vendor appear in the store, :doc:`unless they require prior approval. <product_approval>`